abibalimi/ViT-mammography/README.md

 During a breast cancer screening exam, four mammograms are usually generated.
 For each breast, two views are acquired, Craniocaudal (CC) and Mediolateral Oblique (MLO).
-The ViT-mammography package is a classication model which separaties the CC and the MLO views.
+The ViT-mammography package is a classication model which separates the CC and the MLO views.